 THEO 201 Survey of the Hebrew Scriptures.
-Survey of the Hebrew Scriptures with emphasis on historical context and relation to Catholic systematic theology.
-Spring.
-3 semester hours.
-Typically offered Spring Term.
+Survey of the Hebrew Scriptures (Tanakh) with emphasis on historical context and relation to Catholic theology and exegesis.
+3 semester credit hours.

 THEO 202 New Testament.
-This course is an in-depth study of the New Testament, its origins, interpretation, and transmission to the modern world.
-Instructor consent.
-Spring.
-3 semester hours.
-Typically offered Annually.
-Consent Required.
+This course is an in-depth study of the New Testament, its origins, content, interpretation, and transmission to the modern world.
+3 semester credit hours.
+Department consent required.

 THEO 203 Sacramental Theology.
 Study of the history, meaning, and theological significance of the sacraments in Catholic theology.
-Yearly.
-3 semester hours.
-Religious Studies Core Elect.
-Typically offered Annually.
+3 semester credit hours.
+Religious Studies Core Elective.
+Typically offered: annually.